 Massage is generally safe, but check with your doctor first if you have any specific health concerns.
 Also, be aware that some people may have skin sensitivities to massage creams or oils.

 Aromatherapy is a popular natural remedy for improving sleep quality.
-Several studies concluded that aromatherapy does indeed improve sleep quality, with aromatherapy massage being more helpful than inhalation.
+In fact, its a been shown that aromatherapy massage is more helpful than just aromatherapy.

 One of the most soothing essential oils for sleep is English lavender.
 You can try putting a lavender sachet under your pillow, or place one to two drops of lavender essential oil in a handkerchief.
 You can also add a few drops of lavender oil to a warm bath before bedtime.
 This may help you sleep by decreasing your body temperature, which should help you sleep (Karadag et al., 2015).